 “A year later, they’re both studying in Dublin and Marianne has found her feet in a new social world but Connell hangs at the side lines, shy and uncertain.”

-Oscar-nominated director Lenny Abrahamson (Room, Frank) has joined the team alongside Howard’s End director Hettie McDonald, who will share the directorial duties.
+Oscar-nominated director Lenny Abrahamson (Room, Frank) joined the team alongside Howard’s End director Hettie McDonald, who shared the directorial duties.